gre/croissant/README.md

 ## Decorators

-There is currently 2 decorators:
+There are currently 2 decorators:

 - `timeout(loadFn, duration)`: creates a loader that interrupt loadFn if still not resolved after a duration (in milliseconds).
 - `fallbackBlack(loadFn)`: creates an always successful loader that provides a black image in case loadFn failed (1 pixel black image).